 The Members shall respect and adhere to all applicable by-laws and policies (for example, the Code of Conduct and Conflict of Interest).
-The Authority may take reasonable measures to enforce its by-laws and policies, including the enforcement mechanisms under the Municipal Conflict of Interest Act.
+The Authority may take reasonable measures to enforce its by-laws and policies, including the development of enforcement mechanisms/procedures.
 The procedure should include:

-- How an investigation will be conducted regarding the alleged breach; - How an opportunity will be provided to the affected member to respond to the allegation; - the findings of the investigation and the affected member's response will be communicated to the General Membership in a closed meeting; - how the appointing municipality shall be notified of the outcome of the investigation
+- How an investigation will be conducted regarding the alleged breach; - How an opportunity will be provided to the affected member to respond to the allegation; - How the findings of the investigation and the affected member's response will be communicated to the General Membership in a closed meeting; - How the appointing municipality shall be notified of the outcome of the investigation.

-The Executive Committee shall determine if the enforcement should be undertaken by an independent third party.
+The Executive Committee is responsible for undertaking enforcement or determining if it should be undertaken by an independent third party (e.g. Municipal Integrity Commissioner).